HPC-AI-Team/pexsi/doc/source/install.rst

 PT-Scotch can be downloaded from (latest version 6.0.0) https://gforge.inria.fr/frs/download.php/31831/scotch_6.0.0.tar.gz

+**PT-Scotch 6.0.5 seems to be incompatible with PEXSI.
+For the moment please use 6.0.0 (contributed by Victor Yu, 6/20/2018) **

 Follow the installation step to install PT-Scotch.
 **In INSTALL.TXT, pay special attention to the following sections in order to compile PT-Scotch correctly.**